Paspartout/BoilerplatePP/README.md

+**WARNING: This project is abandoned and no longer going to be maintained by me.**
+**Feel free to fork and update it to your needs.**

 # BoilerplatePP

-This repo is a Cookiecutter template for new C++ Projects, I will use for all my future C++ projects.
+This repo is a Cookiecutter template for new C++ Projects.
-There are still a lot of ideas, tasks and other issues I am working on in my free time so stay tuned!

 ## Usage